 The Spire Tyrants are warriors and pit fighters from the fighting pits of the Varenspire.
-Only the most brutal, skilled and determined survive the pits and make it out.
+Only the most brutal, skilled, and determined to survive the pits and make it out.
 After surviving the pits, they seek bigger challenges and glory and the best place for that is at the Everchosen's side.

 The Spire Tyrants are very similar to the Iron Golems, but less armored and rolling more dice in attack.
 They're good at fighting, but lack the speed to get them in, so making the enemy come to you, and great positioning is key.

 You can buy all the Warcry Products from our Tabletop Sponsor, Firestorm Games.

 The Spire Tyrants have access to the following fighters:

 - Pit Champion - The Pit Champion is a versatile leader.
 4 move, 4 toughness, and 20 wounds are average for the Chaos warband leaders.
 The Pit Champion has access to 2 attacks though, a range 1, 4 dice, 5 strength attack and a range 3, 3 dice strength 4 attack, which gives them some great options for keeping enemies at a distance, but also dealing with them in they get close.
 It ties well into the Champion of the Warpits rune they have access to where for a triple, after taking out an enemy fighter, they can add 1 to the attacks of all visible friendly fighters within 6 inches.
 This can make a deployment group particularly deadly at taking out enemy groups.